 If clashes in family styles bring awkward gift-giving moments, you and your spouse can develop a “you handle your family, I’ll handle mine,” gift purchasing and presenting policy.

-What about gifts between husband and wife, and the battles this can bring on?
+What about gifts between partners, and the battles this can bring on?
 The keys to avoiding resentment around the topic of holiday gifts are: 1. lower your expectations, and 2. just be grateful, no matter what.

-One of the biggest mistakes wives make is expecting that their partner magically knows what they’d like for Christmas.
-So you don’t tell him, then are visibly disappointed at whatever present he chooses for you.
-But then if you just admit the truth — that you don’t really like, can’t use, or already have the gift he got for you, now he’s feeling unappreciated.
+One of the biggest mistakes we make is expecting our partner to magically know what we’d like for Christmas.
+So we don’t tell them, and then we are visibly disappointed at whatever present they choose for us.
+Worse still, if we admit the truth – that we don’t really like, can’t use, or already have the gift they got for us, we leave them feeling unappreciated.
 Resentment builds.